Veusty13/graph_project_template/README.md

 - `LocalStack` : to run AWS applications or Lambdas entirely on a local machine without connecting to a remote cloud provider
 - `Docker` : to packages code and its dependencies so the application runs quickly and reliably across computing environments
 - `aws-cli` : a command line interface to interact with `AWS` objects

+# data source
+For this project we will use synthetic bank data available here : https://www.kaggle.com/datasets/ealaxi/paysim1